adriaan-vd-graaf/mrlink2/README.md

 Please find details of our validations and more information of the method in our [preprint](https://www.medrxiv.org/content/10.1101/2024.01.22.24301400v1).

+If you have any questions or suggestions, feel free to open an issue.
+We appreciate everybody trying to use our software, so we try to come back to you as soon as possible!

 ### Requirements
 MR-link-2 has been tested on macOS X and Linux combined with Python 3.9, 3.10 and 3.11.